jhesed/aoc/README.md

 ## Disclaimer
 These solutions are not the original ones submitted, as it is time-pressured.
-I already edited it, e.g. added docstrings, etc. before pushing them in this repository
+I already edited it, e.g. added docstrings, etc. before pushing them in this repository.

+Although a lot of them has to be further optimized due to running time.
+Will do so when I have time. (so might be never. lols. hehe)

 ## Minimum Python Version
 `python3.8` (e.g. used `Walrus operator` in some days)

 ## Maintainer
-Jhesed D. Tacadena
+_Jhesed D. Tacadena_